 Cash co-investment $20,000

-SCHEDULE 4: ASSETS AND SERVICE LEVELS
+SCHEDULE 4: SERVICES AND SERVICE LEVELS

 The Ark service desk personnel will primarily be located at the Centre for Genetic Epidemiology at the University of Western Australia with additional support being provided from the Centre for MEGA Epidemiology at the University of Melbourne.
 This will ensure that support personnel will be available from 9am to 5pm Monday to Friday for all Australian locations.